MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

  If you want, you can also use any of the track title placeholders in tick format too!

  > ![Tip](../img/tip.png) If you don't want to have ticks said, tick format to empty
  > string either in config or via command line argument `--tick-format=""`.
-Alternatively
- > you can set `--tick-offset` to some ridiculosly high value, say `500`.